secretstartups/handbook/content/handbook/support/workflows/account_changes.md

 > Your account is an enterprise user account, [enterprise users cannot modify their primary email address to an email with a non-verified domain](https://docs.gitlab.com/ee/user/enterprise_user/#primary-email-change).
 An enterprise user can only change their primary email to an email their organization owns as per its verified domains.
 > Updating your primary email address to an email with a non-verified domain will automatically disassociates you from your enterprise group.
 >
-> If you still wish to update your primary email address please note it will require involvement of one of the top level group owners.
+> If you still wish to update your primary email, address please note it will require involvement of a top level group owners.
 Please let us know if you wish to proceed.

-1. If answer they wish to procceed, use the [Account Ownership Verification workflow](/content/handbook/support/workflows/account_verification.md) to verify ownership.
+1. If they answer that they wish to procceed, use the [Account Ownership Verification workflow](/content/handbook/support/workflows/account_verification.md) to verify ownership.

-1. Ask manager approval to proceed.
+1. Ask manager approval to proceed if the primary email is the only verified email (skip this step if it's an email swap request).

 1. If successful, contact Owner:
-- Create a new Zendesk ticket with the top level group owner’s email address as the requester (found in admin) by following [this specific workflow to create ticket and user](https://handbook.gitlab.com/handbook/support/readiness/operations/docs/zendesk/tickets/#creating-tickets-for-outbound-requests)
+- Create a new Zendesk ticket with the top level group owner’s email address as the requester (found in admin) by following [this specific workflow to create ticket and user](/content/handbook/support/readiness/operations/docs/zendesk/tickets/#creating-tickets-for-outbound-requests)
 - Apply the macro `General::Outbound Contact Request` that ensure the new ticket routes properly and the end-user we wish to contact receives the correct notification.
 - Copy the snippet below and mark the ticket as `On-hold`: